opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/supported_formats.rst

 Supported compressed file formats
 ---------------------------------

 Opendatasoft also supports compressed file formats.
 These are useful to save space, since files added to a dataset can't be more than 240Mo.

-Compressed file formats can also be used in the platform to create a dataset with multiple files (see :doc:`Creating a dataset with multiple files<creating_dataset_with_multiple_files>`)
+You can also use compressed file formats on the platform to :doc:`create a dataset with multiple files<creating_dataset_with_multiple_files>`.

 * .zip (UTF-8 encoding for filenames is recommended)
 * .bz2